Throw away your scales – MyFitnessPal is my favourite weight loss tracker!

 You can download the app for free.
 Simply then enter your personal info, your current weight and the weight loss you hope to achieve each week (if you need to lose any at all).

-I recommend simply setting 1lb a week as your goal (slow and steady weight loss is more likely to be sustained) but then avoiding the scales like the plague!
+I recommend simply setting 1lb a week as your weight loss goal as you have to enter something (slow and steady weight loss is more likely to be sustained) but then avoiding the scales like the plague!
+I don’t recommend using scales to track weight loss.
 Use your waistband tightness and how you feel mentally and physically to track more meaningful progress.

 Then, simply input everything you eat, in what quantity, and any exercise you undertake.
-Yes, it’s laborious at first but gets quicker and quicker as you get familiar with it…and the app cleverly knows your favorites, making them easier to find from among the 300,000,000 food items on their database.
-If you are eating pre-packaged food (not recommended on the whole!) then simply scan the barcode.
+Yes, it’s laborious at first but gets quicker and quicker as you get familiar with it…and the app cleverly knows your favourites, making them easier to find from among the 300,000,000 food items on their database.
+If you are eating pre-packaged food (not recommended if you can help it) then simply scan the barcode.
 Beware, entries are not always accurate so check they have the tick of approval.

 Of course, weight loss is about much more than eating and moving well…but consider downloading MyFitnessPal and you will get off to a good start.